Benjamin-Sellak/Classes-For-C/README.md

 **No standard way of object copying.** Following up on the last point, `memcpy()` calls with an object as source are rarely useful and there is currently no standardized way of copying object instances.
 It would be easy to add a function akin to NEW that creates a shallow copy of an object (Class wrapper and member struct), however to create a deep copy likely requires an additional mandatory user-defined Copy-function even if it is not needed.
 As copying objects almost never was a need in my personal projects, the decision was made to not implement a `COPY()` function, so that the developer of a new class is not burdened with writing even more boilerplate code.
+If you can think of a good way to include a `COPY()`-functionality which enables a standardized deep copy interface and allows the designer of a class to only provide a custom copy function if it is needed, feel free to submit your pull request!

 Other features typically associated with OOP notably absent: